judekanjamala/btp/README.md

 # Usage
 There is a _**requirements.txt**_ file in the _**source**_ folder that contains all the required Python packages.
 The version of Python used is 3.x.
-Most of the file names ambly denote the intention of the code and there is a liberal amount of comments in the files as well.
+Most of the file names aptly denote the intention of the code and there is a liberal amount of comments in the files as well.